Services Market Is Key to Open Source Software

 In many cases, the real money lies not in selling the original software, but in the services associated with helping customers integrate such products and maximize the value derived from their use.
 Both small and large companies providing open source products and related services are engaged in a delicate dance in which they are at times in symbiotic cooperation, and at other times in heated competition.

-In a recent paper, Tunay Tunca, associate professor of Operations, Information, and Technology at the Stanford Graduate School of Business, and two co-authors investigate this phenomenon and map out conditions showing when a software firm should consider pursuing an open source licensing strategy.
+In a recent paper, Tunay Tunca, associate professor of Operations, Information, and Technology at Stanford GSB, and two co-authors investigate this phenomenon and map out conditions showing when a software firm should consider pursuing an open source licensing strategy.

 “There’s a competitive ecosystem that exists between originators and contributors of open source products,” says Tunca.
 In some cases, the software originator assumes the role of primary developer, while subsequent contributors take more minor development roles.
 Red Hat, for example, leads development and is a big player in the services market for the JBoss Application Server, which is an open source product.
 In other cases, a smaller organization may originate a software product, but a large outside firm plays a big role and leads toward its development.
 IBM, for example, has more than 700 developers working on open source software development.